iceXshadow/qotd/README.md

 # Quote of the Day

 <!-- QUOTE_START -->
-> The more knowledge you have, the more you're free to rely on your instincts.
+> To avoid criticism, do nothing, say nothing, and be nothing.
 >
-> — Arnold Schwarzenegger
+> — Elbert Hubbard

 Inspirational quotes provided by <a href="https://zenquotes.io/" target="_blank">ZenQuotes API</a>
 <!-- QUOTE_END -->